 The duties of a cemetery worker are largely related to the maintenance of the cemetery itself.
 Such duties include measuring and marking out grave spaces, using equipment to dig out and prepare graves for burials, maintaining headstones and the land of the cemetery, and interacting with other funeral and cemetery staff.
 Basically, if you love working outside, and the idea of preserving a historical place appeals to you, being a cemetery worker might be up your alley.

 An oft-overlooked aspect of the funeral profession are the sales positions.
 Like any industry, there are a ton of different products and services catered to funeral professionals and their clientele/families.
 From embalming fluids, to gurneys, columbarium construction, bio cremation machines, online memorials, and more, there are plenty of sales opportunities.
 Many of these sales occur during trade shows such as the NFDA or ICCFA.

 There are also region specific conventions, green & alternative conventions and state-specific conventions.
 Requirements for the job include knowledge of the products sold, the profession itself and of course, good sales skills.

 10. Grief Support Counselor

-Other careers we did not mention include: hospice worker, pre-need sales, cemetery planner, medicolegal death investigator, probate paralegal (handling estates), monument engravers and manufacturers, and funeral home product development, among many others.
-Regardless of your path in death care, serving the community, helping people at their most vulnerable and honoring the dead are the cornerstones of the work.
+Other careers in death care we did not mention include: hospice worker, pre-need sales, cemetery planner, medicolegal death investigator, probate paralegal (handling estates), monument engravers and manufacturers, and funeral home product development, among many others.
+Regardless of your path in death care, serving the community, helping people at their most vulnerable and honoring the dead are the cornerstones of careers in death care.